opsgang/alpine_build_scripts/README.md

 We take pull requests seriously ;)

-**Each script should only leave the packages required for the capability they install**
+Each script should cleanup (i.e. remove) any **new** packages installed.

+Equally, don't remove any package that was already installed before the script ran.

+>
-        E.g.
+> E.g.
-        You might use wget to download terraform.
-However your installation script for for terraform should remove it before completion as wget is not required for terraform to run correctly.
+> You might install wget to download terraform.
+However your installation script for
+> for terraform should remove it before completion as wget is not required
+> for terraform to run correctly.
+>

 ## Why?